realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - No limits to where the jump can go, it be anywhere in memory.
 If it's wrong, the machine will likely halt or do something unexpected, also called a "crash"

-  - ### Load - Usually mnemonic `LOAD`
+  - ### Load — Usually mnemonic `LDX` where X is the register to load into
-    - Copies a value from a location in memory into a "register" (a tiny bit of memory that is part of the CPU)
+    - Copies a value from a location in memory into a register (a tiny bit of memory that is part of the CPU)
-  - ### Store - Usually mnemonic `STO`
+  - ### Store — Usually mnemonic `STX` where X is the register to store from
-    - Copies a value from a "register" into a location in memory
+    - Copies a value from a register into a location in memory
   - ### Move — Usually mnemonic `MOV`
-    - Copies a value from one "register" into another "register"
+    - Copies a value from one register into another register
   - ### Add — Usually mnemonic `ADD`
-    - Adds the values in two "registers" and stores the result in a third "register"
+    - Adds the values in two registers and stores the result in a third register
-  - ### Subtract - Usually mnemonic `SUB`
+  - ### Subtract — Usually mnemonic `SUB`
-    - Subtracts the values in two "registers" and stores the result in a third "register"
+    - Subtracts the values in two registers and stores the result in a third register
-  - ### Compare - Usually mnemonic `CMP`
+  - ### Compare — Usually mnemonic `CMP`
-    - Compares the values in two "registers" and updates the "flags" register
+    - Compares the values in two registers and updates the flag register

   - ## Conditional Jump — The Go-to of Machine Code
     - Usually mnemonics: